neondatabase/website/content/guides/laravel-volt-folio-multi-step-form.md

 ## Building the Multi-Step Form with Volt

 Volt is a powerful addition to Laravel Livewire that allows you to build reactive components without writing JavaScript.
-Unlike traditional Livewire components, Volt enables you to define your component's state and validation rules directly in the view file, eliminating the need for a separate component class.
+Unlike traditional Livewire components, Volt lets you define your component's state and validation rules directly in the view file, eliminating the need for a separate component class.

 Let's create Volt components for each step of our multi-step form.